If you’re going to Hanoi for the first time then you’re in for a treat. This big beehive of a city is a place you’ll not soon forget.

 6. Get on the back of a scooter

-While Hanoi is best explored on foot, there’ll also be plenty of times when you want to move a little faster.
+While Hanoi is best explored on foot, there’ll also be plenty of times when you want to move around a little faster.

 You will often hear “hello? motorbike?” from people offering you rides.
 These motor taxis (‘xe om’s) are cool, though it can be difficult explaining where you want to go or knowing how much to pay.